Kadam Rao Padam Rao

-Kadam Rao Padam Rao is the earliest available manuscript in Dakhini masnavi of 4000 lines, written during 1421-1434 AD, by Fakhruddin Nizami of Bidar.
+Kadam Rao Padam Rao is the earliest available Urdu manuscript.
+An example of Deccani masnavi, it is composed of 4000 lines, written during 1421-1434 AD, by Fakhruddin Nizami of Bidar.

 It contains a Sufi tale designed to describe the soul's present state and its liberation, in the form of an exciting story: King Kadam Rao wants to learn yoga.
 But the shrewd yogi bans the king's soul into a parrot, slips into the king's body and rules in his place.
-The vizier Padam Rao notices it, searches the King and finally finds and frees him.
+The vizier Padam Rao notices it, searches for the King, and finally finds and frees him.